-- Single NTC between A and B enabled in a home market setup (1 reduced NTC in total) and creation of direct RES integration. - Double NTC (2 NTCs in total i.e. 1 between country A and RES, and 1 between country B and RES) enabled in an OBZ setup and the creation of direct RES integration itself. - The producer surplus of the targeted RES itself needs to be removed from the EU-SEW, as a proxy to warrant the required RES investment.
-The producer surplus can be calculated as the dispatched RES feed-in volume for all hours of the considered year, multiplied by the price the OWF gets, which is determined by the bidding zone in which it is considered.
-This calculation can be done ex-post and, in the event the RES is connected to 2 or more bidding zones onshore in a separate bidding zone setup, then it will get the lowest price of all bidding zones to which it is linked.
+- Single NTC between A and B enabled in a home market setup (1 reduced NTC in total) and creation of direct RES integration. - Double NTC (2 NTCs in total i.e. 1 between country A and RES, and 1 between country B and RES) enabled in an OBZ setup and the creation of direct RES integration itself. - In TYNDP 2022 a sanity check will be applied in order to determine a reasonable cost approximation of the wind farm that needs to be deducted from the SEW (see section 9.4).

 The costs (CAPEX see 5.1) scope are all legs part of the project scope required to enable the interconnection function and related substation to enable the RES infeed onto the interconnector (e.g. offshore this is typically a platform).
-The costs of the RES installation itself are excluded.
+The costs of the RES asset itself are excluded.